 This is another theme we absolutely love!
 There's something about simplicity that makes it the ultimate sophistication!
-Whilst Hemlock above has a girly feel - Blogoma has very techy feel and is a perfect choice for something such as Tech, Gadget, Sports, Watches, Cars or other technology blog, or other manly or geeky stuff :)
+Whilst Hemlock above has a girly feel - Blogoma has very techy feel and is a perfect choice for something such as Tech, Gadget, Sports, Watches, Cars or another technology blog, or other manly or geeky stuff.

-Of course, the theme is very adaptable to many uses, so don't limit yourself to what we're saying and have a look at the LIVE PREVIEW right now.
+Of course, the theme is very adaptable to many uses, so don't limit yourself to what we're saying and have a look at the target="_blank" a href="https://www.collectiveray.com/out/tf_blogoma">LIVE PREVIEW right now.

-John Doe's Blog - just like its name is a simple, clean and modern theme for blog which is ideal for sharing your personal stories.
-It's of courses responsive.
-It's got many features which won't bloat your Wordpress installation.
+John Doe's Blog - just like its name is a simple, clean and modern theme for a blog that is ideal for sharing your personal stories.
+It is of course responsive.
+It's got many features that won't bloat your Wordpress installation.

 The theme features 10 predefined CSS styles, 8 custom widgets, 60+ shortcodes, and 8 post formats including Standard, Aside, Gallery, Link, Image, Quote, Audio and Video.

-But enough descriptions - maybe it's better to just see for yourself in the LIVE DEMO?
+But enough descriptions - maybe it's better to just see for yourself in the target="_blank">LIVE DEMO?